jarppiko/bcfv/README.md

 cfv is a Bash frontend to checksum programs (SHA, Blake3, MD5) to calculate, update and verify checksums through directory tree.
 Inspired by (legacy) Python 2.7 based [cfv](https://github.com/cfv-project/cfv).

+`cfv` is very simple.
+It creates checksum (.checksum.xxx) files for each directory with files.
+The checksum file format is always the native file format for the underlying checksum program.
+The suffix of the checksum file varies by checksum algorithm (.b3 for Blake3, sha256 for SHA-256).

 ## Install

 1. Copy `cfv` to PATH and give it exec permissions